leark/CRUD/README.md

 ##### Did you encounter any problems in this challenge we should warn students about in the future?
 How can we make the challenge better?

 Can't think of them right now
+Also, how many people found review helpful only shows up if there's at least one vote